kbielecki/HumanActivityDatasetPrepareAssignment/CodeBook.md

 6) Enrichment of tibble tbl3 with activity label based on ./activity_labels.txt file
 7) Reordering columns and writing tbl3 into out_dset1.csv file
 8) Grouping tibble from step 7 and creating new tibble tbl4
-9) Creating new summary dataset in accordance with assignment requiremets and writing it into out_dset2.csv file
+9) Creating new summary dataset in accordance with assignment requiremets and writing it into out_dset2.csv file and out_dset2.txt file

 ### Output tidy Datasets
-Script produces two output files in csv format: out_dset1.csv out_dset2.csv
+Script produces two output files in csv format: out_dset1.csv out_dset2.csv and on in txt format : out_dset2.txt